-A true milk allergy differs from milk protein intolerance or lactose intolerance.
-Unlike a milk allergy, intolerance doesn't involve the immune system.
-Milk intolerance causes different symptoms and requires different treatment from a true milk allergy.
+A true milk allergy differs from milk protein intolerance and lactose intolerance.
+Unlike milk allergy, intolerance doesn't involve the immune system.
+Milk intolerance requires different treatment from true milk allergy.

 Common signs and symptoms of milk protein intolerance or lactose intolerance include digestive problems, such as bloating, gas or diarrhea, after consuming milk or products containing milk.

-Milk allergy can cause anaphylaxis, a life-threatening reaction that can narrow the airways and block breathing.
-Milk is the third most common food, after peanuts and tree nuts, to cause anaphylaxis.
+Milk allergy can cause anaphylaxis, a life-threatening reaction that narrows the airways and can block breathing.
+Milk is the third most common food — after peanuts and tree nuts — to cause anaphylaxis.

-Anaphylaxis is a medical emergency and requires treatment with an epinephrine (adrenaline) shot and a trip to the emergency room.
-Signs and symptoms start soon after consuming milk and can include:
+Anaphylaxis is a medical emergency and requires treatment with an epinephrine (adrenaline) shot (EpiPen, Adrenaclick, others) and a trip to the emergency room.
+Signs and symptoms start soon after milk consumption and can include: